tomasstark/product-sales-report-for-woocommerce/readme.txt

 == Description ==

 The Product Sales Report plugin generates reports on the quantity and gross sales of individual WooCommerce products sold over a specified date range.
 Reports can be downloaded in CSV (Comma-Separated Values) format for further analysis in your spreadsheet software, or for import into other software that supports CSV-formatted data files.

-Important note: When used with older versions of WooCommerce, the reported sales quantities may be incorrect for products that had line item refunds during the reporting period.
-Please keep your copy of WooCommerce up to date to help ensure compatibility and report accuracy.

 Features: